 SharePoint Online is a powerful collaboration tool, but that doesn’t mean it doesn’t have its share of challenges.
 A significant one for administrators is recovering mistakenly- or maliciously-deleted data.
-How quickly your employee realizes they deleted a file they need will determine whether you can find the deleted data or SharePoint Online or have to use a third-party app to recover it.
-So the question really is how to Recover Deleted Data in SharePoint Online?
+Recovery by native options is time-bound.
+Here we detail ways to recover deleted data in SharePoint Online?

 What this article is about:

 - First-Stage Recycle Bin

 - Use CloudAlly to Backup and Restore SharePoint Online

 When a user uploads data to SharePoint Online, that file is disassembled and stored in tables across databases in an application code.
 Essentially, the program stores data as an abstracted code that is encrypted and broken down to be stored in various places in the datacenter.